-- 1. Make sure the marker is powered off and the tournament lock is disabled. - 2.
-Push and hold Button 2 and press the power button to turn on the marker. - 3.
-The LED shows green.
-This is the debounce mode. - 4.
-Quickly pull and release the trigger 1 time to switch to the dwell mode.
+- Make sure the marker is powered off and the tournament lock is disabled - Pull and hold the trigger and press the power button to turn on the marker. - The LED shows a rainbow sequence, then solid green.
+This is the debounce mode. - Quickly pull and release the trigger 1 time to switch to the dwell mode.
 The LED will show purple. - 5.
 Pull and HOLD the trigger until the LED turns off. - 6.
 Release the trigger.
-The LED will blink out the current setting. - 7.
-When the LED stops blinking, enter the new setting by pulling the trigger 10 times. - 8.
-Wait until the LED turns back on, indicating programming has been completed. - 9.
+The LED will blink out the current setting. - When the LED stops blinking, enter the new setting by pulling the trigger 10 times. - Wait until the LED turns back on, indicating programming has been completed. - 9.
 Turn the marker off.